cptaw/cptaw.github.io/content/homepage/participants.md

 {{< figure src="images/Kevin.jpeg" width="200" alt="Kevin El Haddad" class="left" >}}

-Dr. Kevin El Haddad  is a researcher at the ISIA Lab of University of Mons in Belgium where he works on human-agent interaction applications in general with specific focus on industrial applications and nonverbal expression processing.
+Kevin El Haddad  is a researcher at the ISIA Lab of University of Mons in Belgium where he works on human-agent interaction applications in general with specific focus on industrial applications and nonverbal expression processing.
 At the same time, he leads the R&D department at Diabolocom (Paris, France).

 {{< figure class="clear" >}}